Intergenerational Insights of a Contemporary Educator

 So why do we do it?
 Why do we continue to refrain from moving outside of our comfort zone, when in the end connecting with people is what really makes us happy?

 Workspaces are exciting places to learn new markets and skillsets for the development of one's career.
 Making a difference in an industry can be very fulfilling; not to mention the difference in lives business people make everyday, especially in the non-profit space.
-It is only a matter of time when the influence of comfort and learning come to a confluence in the workplace and the future of employment for the next century is borne.
-Hint: Learning = constant.
+It is only a matter of time when the influence of comfort and learning come to a confluence in the workplace and the future of employment for the next century is born.
+Learning is constant.

 Policy that Stifles Learning